sourcepirate/devmap/README.md

 ## RoadMap

 Organize your roadmaps .

+## Features
+* Learning mindmaps.
+* Hackernews feeds for things you are learning.
+* IPython notebook support(for notes).

 ## Made with

 * Sanic
-* Tinydb
+* sqlite3

 ## LICENSE
 MIT